The European market potential for cashew nuts

-Internal European trade accounts for one-third of all imports.
-Internal European trade consists of simple re‑exporting of imported raw cashew nut kernels, but it also includes added value processing, such as roasting.
-European imports from developing countries increased by 20 thousand tonnes over the last five years, from 102 thousand tonnes in 2014 to 121 thousand tonnes in 2018.
+Intra-European trade accounts for 28% of all cashew nut imports.
+Internal European trade consists of simple re‑exporting of imported raw cashew nut kernels, but it also includes added-value processing, such as roasting, salting and retail packing.
+European imports from developing countries have increased by 47 thousand tonnes over the past five years, from 107 thousand tonnes in 2017 to 155 thousand tonnes in 2021.

 Cashew nuts are imported to Europe throughout the whole year.
 However, there is a pattern, in which the first quarter sees the lowest import numbers, with quantities increasing toward the end of the year.
-The peak is usually reached between September and November, as a result of the increased consumption during the winter holiday season in Europe.
+The peak is usually reached between September and November, because of increased consumption during the winter holiday season in Europe.
 Therefore, emerging cashew nuts suppliers should be able to have enough stocks for the larger deliveries during peak seasons.

 3. Which European countries offer most opportunities for cashew nuts?

-As Europe’s main importer and consumer of cashew nuts, Germany is an interesting focus market.
-Germany also provides specific opportunities for organically certified cashew nuts.
-Germany and the Netherlands are also important trade hubs with significant re-export of imported cashew nuts.
-Other European countries that are large net importers and consume most of the imported cashews are the United Kingdom, France, Italy and Spain.
+As Europe’s main importer and consumer of cashew nuts, the Netherlands is an interesting focus market.
+The Netherlands and Germany are also important trade hubs with significant re-export of imported cashew nuts.
+Germany and the Netherlands provide specific opportunities for organically certified cashew nuts.
+Other European countries that are large net importers of the imported cashews are the United Kingdom, France, Italy, Spain, Belgium and Poland.

 Germany is also a large transit country for imported cashew nuts.
-Around 30% of all imported cashew nuts are re-exported from Germany every year to other European markets.
+Around 35% of all imported cashew nuts are re-exported from Germany to other European markets.
 Re-export activities are conducted by the specialised traders and agents, many of them located in Hamburg (Germany’s main port).
-The main target markets for German export and re-export are the United Kingdom and Luxembourg (both with 17% export share) followed by France (10% share).
+In 2021, the main target markets for German re-export were Luxembourg (14%), France (12%), the United Kingdom (9%) and Poland and Slovakia (8% each).

 It may look surprising that Germany is re-exporting significant quantities of cashew nuts to Luxembourg, which is one of the smallest European countries with very limited consumption.
 The reason for this lies in the processing (roasting and shelling) capacities for cashew nuts installed in Luxemburg.
 A lot of the cashew nuts are processed and packed for the German retail market in Luxembourg, and then shipped back to Germany.

-Currently, the German import market for cashew nuts is very concentrated, as Germany imports 85% of all its cashew nuts from Vietnam (25 thousand tonnes in 2018) and India (17 thousand tonnes) leaving relatively little space for other suppliers.
+Currently, the German import market for cashew nuts is very concentrated, as Germany imports 56% of all its cashew nuts from Vietnam (33 thousand tonnes in 2021), 4% from India (2.5 thousand tonnes) and 3% from Indonesia (1.9 thousand tonnes).
+While this appears to leave space for other suppliers, in reality these suppliers have a much larger share because additional quantities are imported from the Netherlands (23%) and Belgium (6%), which act as transit countries for Vietnamese and Indian cashew nuts.
 The main reason for this strong dependence on import from Vietnam and India is the lack of processing capacities for shelling in other growing regions.
 This situation is typical not only for Germany but also for all other European importing countries.

-Emerging developing countries suppliers of cashew nuts to Germany are Indonesia, Ivory Coast, Burkina Faso, Nigeria, Mozambique, Benin and Honduras.
+Emerging developing country suppliers of cashew nuts to Germany are Indonesia, Ivory Coast, Burkina Faso, Brazil, Nigeria, Mozambique, Kenya, Honduras, Benin and Ghana.
 It is expected that in the medium to long term (up to the next 10 years), African countries will significantly increase their supply of cashew nuts kernels to Germany and other European destinations.
 This expectation is based on the projected investment in larger-scale capacities for cashew nuts processing.
 Processing in several African countries is already supported by international and governmental funds.